Vince Edwards: Post-Ben Casey film and television work

 When the Ben Casey television series ended, Edwards returned to acting in motion pictures with a major role in the 1968 war drama The Devil's Brigade, together with films such as Hammerhead (1968), The Desperados (1969), and The Mad Bomber (1973).
+He spent fourteen weeks on location in Utah filming The Devil's Brigade, and while filming Hammerhead on location in Lisbon, Portugal, he was hospitalized for several days in October 1967 after slipping and breaking a bone in his heel.

-In 1970, Edwards starred in another TV series, the short-lived Matt Lincoln.
-In 1983, he played the main protagonist, Hawk, in the sci-fi film Space Raiders.
-He continued to act in film as well as in guest spots on television, including roles in The Rhinemann Exchange (1977), Evening in Byzantium (1978), and the pilot episode of Knight Rider, "Knight of the Phoenix", in 1982.
-He directed a number of episodes in a variety of television series including the original Battlestar Galactica.
-He was also the voice of Jake Rockwell in the 1986 animated series Centurions.
-Twenty-two years after the series ended, Edwards returned to television as Dr. Ben Casey in a 1988 TV movie, The Return of Ben Casey.
-He made his last film, The Fear, in 1995.
-After the filming he was diagnosed with pancreatic cancer.
+In 1970, Edwards starred in another TV series, the short-lived Matt Lincoln, in which he played a psychiatrist running an inner-city telephone counseling hotline for troubled teenagers.
+In 1983, he played the main protagonist, Hawk, in the science-fiction film Space Raiders.
+He continued to act in film as well as in guest spots on television, including roles in The Rhinemann Exchange (1977) and Evening in Byzantium (1978), and the pilot episode of Knight Rider, "Knight of the Phoenix," in 1982.